Alexey Ryzhkov: Murders

 In November 2000, Ryzhkov murdered "Natalya," who was walking to her friend's house.
 Her corpse was found between two outbuildings.
 She had been raped and strangled to death.
 The body of his second victim was discovered in an elevator shaft.
 The third victim was a 60-year-old woman.
 In December 2000, Ryzhkov murdered a 16-year-old girl.
 After volunteering to walk her home, he raped and strangled her to death.
 On 16 January 2001, he murdered a prostitute after drinking moonshine.
 He then raped her body several times at the entrance of an apartment building.
 A witness saw Ryzhkov with the victim at his feet, but Ryzhkov claimed it was his drunk wife.

 Arrest and convictions

-Ryzhkov was initially interviewed as a witness because one of his victims was his neighbor.
+Ryzhkov was initially interviewed as a witness because one of his victims was his neighbour.
 When investigators interviewed other witnesses, they claimed to have seen a tall young man close to where the murders occurred.
-Because of this, suspicion fell on Ryzhkov.
-Ryzhkov soon confessed to the murders while being interrogated.
-Investigators also questioned him about other murders in Barnaul, but he was in prison at the time of those murders.
-Ryzhkov also showed the police where he hid the body of one of his victims, who had been reported missing at that time.
-Some of his victims belongings, such as gold earrings and clothing, were found with a distant relative of Ryzhkov.
+Due to these witness testimonies, suspicion fell on Ryzhkov.
+During the interrogation, Ryzhkov confessed to the murders.
+It's important to note that investigators also questioned him about other murders in Barnaul; however, he was in prison at the time those murders took place.
+Additionally, Ryzhkov cooperated with the police by revealing the location where he had hidden the body of one of his victims.
+This particular victim had been reported missing during that period.
+Furthermore, some of the victim's belongings, including gold earrings and clothing, were discovered in the possession of a distant relative of Ryzhkov.

 On 4 September 2001, Ryzhkov was found guilty and sentenced to life imprisonment.
 He was reportedly calm as the verdict was being read, and said he didn't intend to appeal it.